 Push notifications are the top driver of app re-engagement.

 Push notifications provide an unparalleled degree of visibility, personalization, and localization for your messages that other channels simply cannot compare with.
-A 2019 study found that the average opt-in rate across the two biggest mobile operating systems was 67.5%.
 Push notifications place your messages in front of more users than any other channel leading to an abundance of opportunities for re-engagement.
 Learn more about why you should integrate push notifications into your marketing strategy for 2020 here.

 In-app messages reach all of your active users, regardless of permissions.